Everything You Need to Know about Settling Your Back Taxes with an IRS Payment Plan

 IRS payment plan

-If you owe the IRS back taxes, consider signing up with a payment plan.
+If you owe back taxes, consider signing up with a payment plan with the IRS.
 Yes, the IRS actually has payment plans for people with low income, not enough time, or maybe just some plain bad luck.

 Owing the IRS anything can make your stomach churn, but the agency isn’t completely heartless, regardless of popular opinion.
 Uncle Sam would rather get something than spend money chasing after nothing, so they have a variety of ways you can pay what you owe with as little trouble as possible.